PeterPawn/YourFritz/reported_threats/460241/README.md

 Not fixed until the time of this writing.

-The vendor committed the vulnerability (see timeline below) and announced a fix for the next major release, expected in Q3 2016.
+The vendor confirmed the vulnerability (see timeline below) and announced a fix for the next major release, expected in Q3 2016.

 No attempt to fix it really is visible so far.